qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 Setting up an AI/LLM or RAG application can be hard.
 Some guidelines on what should be done can be found in the blogpost of Eugene Yan[^5].

-If you want to enhance your information retrieval we can help you with a custom solution specifically tailored to your needs.

 <!-- APPENDIX -->

 [^1]: https://www.databricks.com/blog/long-context-rag-performance-llms